 Some shareholders may hold Shares of the Fund through fee-based programs, often referred to as "wrap accounts," that are managed by investment dealers, financial advisors or other investment professionals (each, a "wrap account intermediary").
 A wrap account intermediary may impose eligibility requirements on a shareholder's participation in the fee-based program and ownership of Shares through the program, which are additional to the ownership requirements described in the Fund's Prospectus.
 Under the terms of its fee-based program, a wrap account intermediary may also be permitted to effect a conversion (sometimes referred to as an "in-kind exchange") of a shareholder's Shares in the Fund, including those Shares purchased by the shareholder during the shareholder's participation in the program, to a different class of Shares of that Fund in situations when the shareholder no longer meets the wrap account intermediary's stated eligibility requirements for the ownership of the class of Shares that the shareholder initially purchased.
-For example, the terms of its fee-based program may permit a wrap account intermediary to effect this type of conversion when a shareholder moves his position in a class of Shares of the Fund out of the program that offered that class of Shares and into a program or account through which the wrap account intermediary only offers a different class or classes of Shares of the Fund.
-Under other circumstances, a financial intermediary may effect this type of conversion with respect to new clients who held one class of Shares of a Fund before becoming a client of the intermediary, and who are eligible for a wrap account through which the intermediary offers a different class of Shares of the Fund.
+For example, the terms of its fee-based program may permit a wrap account intermediary to effect this type of conversion when a shareholder invest his position in a class of Shares of the Fund out of the program that offered that class of Shares and into a program or account through which the wrap account intermediary only offers a different class of a Fund before becoming a client of the intermediary, and who are eligible for a wrap account through which the intermediary offers a different class of Shares of the Fund.
 Any such conversion by a wrap account intermediary will be made in accordance with the Prospectus of the Fund, and will be made without the imposition by the Fund of any sales load, fee or other charge.
-The class of Shares that a shareholder owns after the conversion may bear higher fees and e
+The class of Shares that a shareholder owns after the conversion may bear higher fees and expenses than the class of Shares that the shareholder initially purchased.